 1. Create your account/log in to your profile.

-2. Create an application - Select the EMR level.
-Verify your personal information and make any necessary changes.
-Then, follow the prompts through the application process.
+2. Select the EMR Initial Application.
+Verify/update any personal information and follow the prompts through the application.

-4. Monitor the progress of your application from your “Certification Application Status” in case additional actions are needed.
-Once the National Registry approves your application and your status is “Ready to Test,” you can view your ATT letter and contact Pearson Vue to schedule your examination.
+4. Monitor the progress of your application from your Candidate Dashboard in case additional action is needed.
+Once the National Registry approves your application and your “Examination” tile contains the message “Authorization to Test (ATT) received,” you can view your ATT letter and schedule your examination.

 Related Policies